-The investigator is responsible for ensuring that data are properly recorded on each patient's eCRFs and related documents.
-An investigator who has signed the protocol signature page should personally sign for eCRFs (as indicated in the case report forms) to ensure that the observations and findings are recorded on the eCRFs correctly and completely.
-The eCRFs are to be submitted to Allergan in a timely manner at the completion of the study, or as otherwise specified by Allergan and will be maintained in a central data repository.
+The investigator is responsible for ensuring that data are properly recorded on each patient's case report forms and related documents.
+An investigator who has signed the protocol signature page should personally sign for the case report forms (as indicated in the case report forms) to ensure that the observations and findings are recorded on the case report forms correctly and completely.
+The case report forms are to be submitted to Allergan in a timely manner at the completion of the study, or as otherwise specified by Allergan and will be maintained in a central data repository.